American Heart Association Training Center

 2. Practice Scenario Questions

-Find practice exams or create your scenarios to test your understanding and decision-making skills under timed conditions.
+Practice online CPR certification test or create your own scenarios to test your understanding and decision-making skills under timed conditions.

 3. Learn the Key Components

-Memorize critical facts, such as compression depth (about 2 inches), rate (100-120 compressions per minute), and the sequence (CHECK, CALL, CARE).
+Memorize critical facts, such as compression depth (about 2 inches), rate (100-120 compressions per minute), and the sequence of the three C’s of emergency response.

 4. Use Flashcards